ECAD/MCAD integration is a necessity in today’s world. See how Fusion 360 can make electronics to mechanical workflows easy.

 When was the last time you designed just a PCB?

 It’s rare to find an electronics designer making only PCB designs these days.
-Electronics are the unseen intelligence in our world, and they always need a physical counterpart to connect with the human.
-It’s human nature to love touching, buttons, switches and boxes.
+Electronics are the unseen intelligence in our world, and they always need a physical counterpart to connect with humans.
+It’s human nature to love touching buttons, switches, and boxes.

 However, there’s still this myth that we can exist as engineers in only our ECAD software in an age of smart, connected devices.
 How does this hold up, though?
-In 2021 there’s going to be more than 46 billion connected devices around the world.
-There will be devices that require smaller package sizes and integration between the electrical and mechanical domains, unlike anything we’ve ever seen before.
+There are currently over 46 billion connected devices around the world.
+There will continue to be devices that require smaller package sizes and integration between the electrical and mechanical domains, unlike anything we’ve ever seen before.
 How are you going to design all of that with one tool?
-Hint: You can’t.

 This is just the start of our problems, though.
 Since the beginning of the Industrial Engineering Era, we have been relying on file formats as our sole method of collaborating and sharing design data.
 You know them by name – STEP, IDF, BRD.
 The dance is always the same: pack your data up, email it back and forth, and hope for the best.

-So what are we to do?
 As product development changes, electronics design needs to follow.
 We need to start seeing our PCB designs from a broader perspective, in a 3D world, as part of a complete product development workflow.
-There are three main reasons why every electronics designer needs to have an MCAD tool in their toolbox to prepare for the coming change:
+There are three main reasons why every electronics designer needs to have comprehensive ECAD/MCAD tools in their toolbox to prepare for the coming change:

 - Collaboration is now a necessity.
 Today’s design process is anything but linear.
-Component availability changes, board layouts need to shift to fit enclosures at the last minute.
+Component availability changes and board layouts need to shift to fit enclosures last minute.
 Not having a way to understand how your product affect your PCB design process is handicapping your capabilities.

 - File formats are a burden.
 Putting your design in a box as a file format naturally lends itself to errors in translation.
 When was the last time your STEP file fully communicated your design intent?
 Probably never.
-I think it’s safe to say we’re all tired of pouring hours into documentation just to supplement what should already be communicated in our design.
+I think it’s safe to say we’re all tired of pouring hours into documentation just to supplement what your design should already communicate.

 - The future is blending disciplines.
 Engineers are expected to do it all; documentation, emails, design, sourcing — you name it.
-Mechanical design is now being added to this list as our needs for smart devices deepens.
+Mechanical design is now on this list as our need for smart devices deepens.
 And have you seen molded interconnect devices (MIDs)?
 You won’t be designing those boards only in 2D.

-Product development might have changed, but some tools just aren’t keeping up.
+Product development might have changed, but some tools aren’t keeping up.
 As electronic designers, we’re still looking at an industry of disconnected toolsets.
 Are you working in Altium Designer?
 Prepare to spend thousands on SolidWorks.
-That’s just one traditional example, where neither of these tools communicate outside of a file exchange.
+That’s just one classic example where neither of these tools communicate outside of file exchanges.

-Fusion 360 can answer so many of the problems that electronic designers face now and in the future.
+Autodesk Fusion 360 can answer so many of the problems electronic designers face now and in the future.
 You might know it by name, but what exactly is Fusion 360?
-It is 3D CAD reinvented.
-It is cloud-based, 3D CAD, CAM, CAE, and PCB, all in one tool.
-If you’re doing any kind of product development, this is the world that you’ll live in.
+It’s cloud 3D CAD, CAM, CAE, and PCB, all in one tool.
 We see design teams all over the world using Fusion 360 to:

 - ECAD/MCAD Co-Design.
 The cloud-based design environment allows all engineers to quickly iterate ideas and bring function and form together on any device.